-Alongside these strengths, reviews of existing regional, state and national infrastructure strategies and direct consultation with government, industry and community representatives from across Australia's 48 RDA network regions has identified 479 Infrastructure Gaps across Australia.
+Alongside these strengths, reviews of existing regional, state and national infrastructure strategies and direct consultation with government, industry and community representatives from across Australia's 49 RDA network regions has identified 492 Infrastructure Gaps across Australia.

-For the first time for Australia's regions, the development and application of a Regional Infrastructure Gaps Prioritisation Framework has enabled the identification of 3-4 priority Infrastructure Gaps in each of these regions.
+For the first time for Australia's regions, the development and application of a Regional Infrastructure Gaps Prioritisation Framework has enabled the identification of 3-4 priority Infrastructure Gaps in each region.